 And it's not just about what you say being shaped and coloured by the point of view through which it's perceived; it's about your story-telling purpose.
 This scene is a building-block in the larger patterns and pace and rhythms of the piece, so what difference might that make to how you write it?
 I explored the business of clarifying your purpose in Singing the Story, so I won't go on here.
 Instead, I'll end with a classic exercise, which I can't recommend too highly: You write a paragraph of description of a place - real or imagined - which has a very strong atmosphere - spooky, cosy, threatening, joyful.
 Your aim is to write it so that atmosphere builds, sentence by sentence for the reader, to the end, but you're not allowed to name it; in fact, you're not allowed to use any adjectives, adverbs or abstract nouns at all.
 Then, when you've done that and got it as evocative as you can, you're allowed one adjective, and one adverb: you choose what will have the strongest effect on the piece, and therefore on the reader.
 See what I mean about how little you might need?

-PS A couple of related posts: The Scent of a Snuffed Candle is about what you well might need to add, if your first drafts tend to be too pared-down and descriptionless.
+PS A couple of related posts: 6 Questions to Ask Your Description is just what it says on the tin.
+The Scent of a Snuffed Candle is about what you well might need to add, if your first drafts tend to be too pared-down and descriptionless.
 Over-done, Over-written and Over Here is about what's going on when you're over-writing.